 Union leaders defend the practice.
 They say that payment for official time accounts for a minuscule one-tenth of 1 percent of wages and benefits.
 What’s more, it enables labor and agencies to jointly address problems, thus saving taxpayers money.
-J. David Cox, president of the American Federation of Government Employees, explained last fall: “An ounce of prevention is worth a pound of cure.
+J. David Cox, president of the American Federation of Government Employees, the largest of all federal employee unions, rationalized last fall: “An ounce of prevention is worth a pound of cure.
 Official time is less expensive for taxpayers in the long run because it helps resolve conflicts that arise in the workplace without resorting to expensive and time-consuming administration or legal procedures.”

 Such a justification, however, assumes that government employee unions serve a public function.
 In reality, these are private organizations, as much so as any private-sector union.
 Moreover, by pursuing an adversarial relationship with employers, they effectively force agencies, and taxpayers, to subsidize the costs of collective bargaining.
 Rep. Hice, in referring to the Department of Veterans Affairs, explained it this way: “At a time when the need for veterans’ health care is at an all-time high, and resources at an all-time low, there shouldn’t be over 200 employees of the VA solely dedicated to promoting union activities, not when our veterans are waiting in line to be helped, and at the very least, not on my watch.”
 Sen. Johnny Isakson, R-Ga., a co-sponsor of the bill, amplified this view: “While on the taxpayers’ dime, federal employees should not be allowed to spend the entire day, every day, conducting union-related business and not doing the government job they were hired for.”